Would you like to learn how to meditate?

 I’m often asked by friends and family to teach them how to meditate.
 “You probably already meditate,” I tell them.
-“Jogging, praying the Rosary, silent communion with Nature – these are all forms of meditation that people do all the time.”
+“Jogging, prayer, silent communion with Nature – these are all forms of meditation that people do all the time.”

-Before we dive in, let’s start with some scientific facts about the health benefits of meditation:
+Here are some scientific facts about the benefits of meditation:

 Perhaps the best way to describe how to meditate is to tell you about my experience several years ago.